Parbat District

 Parbat District (पर्वत जिल्ला [pʌɾbʌt], is a hilly area of Nepal.
 It is a part of Gandaki Province and one of the seventy-seven districts of Nepal.
 The district, with Kusma as its district headquarters, covers an area of 494 km2 and has a population (2001) of 157,826.
-It is the fourth smallest district of Nepal with 47 VDCs currently (before Kushma Municipality was formed, total VDCs remained 55.).
+It is the fourth-smallest district of Nepal with 47 village development committees (VDCs) currently (before Kushma Municipality was formed, the total VDCs were 55.).

-It is mainly known for the Gupteshwar Cave, which is visited by thousands of pilgrims during Shivaratri.
-Patheshwari Temple a notable temple in Kushma located at Katuwa Chaupari of Kushma-09.
+The district is mainly known for the Gupteshwar Cave, which is visited by thousands of pilgrims during the Hindu festival of Shivaratri.
+Patheshwari Temple is a notable temple in Kushma located at Katuwa Chaupari in Kushma-09.
 Patheshwori Mandir has many sub-temples inside like Ram Janaki Mandir, Bhagwati, Devi, Hanuman, and others.
 Alapeshwar cave is a cave in this district.
 It is also noted for the Dahere Deurali Temple, which is visited by thousands of pilgrims during Bala Chaturdashi.
-Kamadhenu Mandir is another temple of Parbat district which is located in Khurkot development committee.
+Kamadhenu Mandir is another temple in Parbat district that is located in the Khurkot development committee.
 Recently the Modi hydro project of 10 M.W. has been constructed in this district.
 Parbat's biggest playground lies in Phalewas village named Majhi Chour and Indra Chour.